FAA recommends better pilot training in wake of Boeing 737 MAX crashes

-American aviation regulators are urging their counterparts around the world do more to ensure that airline pilots are trained in manual emergency procedures that could have prevented two deadly crashes of Boeing 737 MAX airliners.
+American aviation regulators are urging their counterparts around the world to do more to ensure that airline pilots are trained in manual emergency procedures that could have prevented two deadly crashes of Boeing 737 MAX airliners.

-The Federal Aviation Administration is presenting a paper this week it wrote in conjunction with Canada and other nations urging the International Civil Aviation Organization, an arm of the United Nations, to study training needs and how to improve minimum standards.
+The Federal Aviation Administration (FAA) is presenting a paper this week it wrote in conjunction with Canada and other nations urging the International Civil Aviation Organization (ICAO), an arm of the United Nations, to study training needs and how to improve minimum standards.

 The paper, which is being considered at the ICAO’s 40th Assembly this week in Montreal, doesn’t mention the crashes that led to the grounding of the 737 MAX in March.
 But newly installed FAA Administrator Steve Dickson has made the connection.